marcelblijleven/wthr/README.md

 # wthr
 Retrieve weather info from the Darksky api and store it in an influxdb database

+## Deprecated
+Since the Darksky API will stop in 2021, this project is now deprecated

 ## env variables
 | var              | val                     |
 |------------------|-------------------------|